pureinsights/discovery-sandbox/tutorials/search/README.md

-# Multiple Search and RAG example (Inference SDK)
+# Multiple Search and RAG example (Sandbox SDK)

-A Streamlit-based demonstration showcasing the capabilities of the QueryFlow Inference SDK, including keyword search, suggestions, semantic search, and RAG (Retrieval-Augmented Generation) functionality.
+A Streamlit-based demonstration showcasing the capabilities of the QueryFlow Sandbox SDK, including keyword search, suggestions, semantic search, and RAG (Retrieval-Augmented Generation) functionality.

 ## Features
 - Keyword Search: Traditional text-based search with exact and fuzzy matching